BigRoomStudios/strangeluv-native/README.md

 for both Android and iOS subtabs.
 Some long installs may follow e.g. XCode (updating of which might necessitate updating your OS)

+### Hot Reloading and Debugging

+To make your local development life easier, check out http://facebook.github.io/react-native/docs/debugging for a handful of useful tips on debugging.

+Given that our installation is iOS oriented (insofar as `npm run dev` opens the iOS version of the app), pay attention to the iOS Simulator hotkeys in that guide

 #### Git clone the project, then rename it
 ```bash